Dxyk/Angular-Udemy/Section 29 Angular as a Platform & Closer Look at the CLI/README.md

 `ng deploy` is a more convenient builder.
 It builds the application for production, and deploy it to a certain host.
 A third party package or tool needs to be included that contains a builder that supports the `ng deploy` command.

 For this example, Firebase hosting (`@angular/fire`) is used.
 To include Firebase in the project, run `ng add @angular/fire`.
 After the Firebase package is added, by running `ng deploy`, Angular will pick up the Firebase builder, build the project in production mode, and automatically deploy to Firebase and return a URL.

+### Lesson 442 - Understanding "Differential Loading"

+**Differential Loading** is a feature supported by Angular CLI that loads different builds depending on the browser and their versions.
+For modern browsers, there is no/less need for polyfills, so the required bundle has a smaller size.
+For legacy browsers, there is a larger need for more/all polyfills, and thus the bundle will have a larger size. **Polyfills** are files that enable browsers for certain features.

+Angular CLI produces multiple versions of the bundles when the app gets built for production.
+When the user accesses the application page, Angular first runs a small piece of code to determine the browser and the version, and decide which version of the application to serve.

+The advantage for this is that a user using a modern browser can download a smaller bundle to run the Angular app, so the load time is faster.

+In the build folder (`/dist/`), we can find the same JS files but for different versions.
+File names containing `es5` are for older browser versions, where as `es2015` files are for modern browser versions.

+Differential Loading can be configured using the `browserslist` and `tsconfig.json` files.

+In `browserslist`, a list of supported browsers are specified, where as in `tsconfig.json`, developers can specify the target JS version to support using the `target` attribute.